Cinematographer Stanley Cortez, ASC recounts the making of one of the most visually striking motion pictures of all time.

-Two years after the publication of Turner's AC article, this short documentary about Cortez and his work on Night of the Hunter was produced for French television.
+Two years after the publication of this AC article, a short documentary about Cortez and his work on Night of the Hunter was produced for French television.
 The cinematographer was interviewed at the ASC Clubhouse:

 This short featurette on the making of the film was made for a home video release some years later, also featuring Cortez: